dart-lang/site-www/src/_guides/libraries/library-tour.md

 }
 ```

-Use `wait` on a _record_ of futures when you _do_ need the individual result values
+When you _do_ need the individual result values from each future,
+use `wait` on a _record_ of futures.
-from each future.
-This also provides the additional benefit that the futures can be of different types:
+This provides the additional benefit that the futures can be of different types:

 ```dart
 void main() async {